zylim726/bidding-assignment/README.md

 This repository contains my implementation of the Full Stack Developer Programming Skill Assessment – Bidding Challenge.

-The challenge is implemented as a full-stack web application using Laravel, React, TypeScript and MySQL.
+The application is a full-stack bidding system built with **Laravel, React, TypeScript, and MySQL**.

 The implementation is divided into four assignments: